fooltowise/NeroNotes/Nero's Notes/How to compute Return on Incremental Capital.md

 Using that incremental $35 billion they were able to grow earnings by about $3.5 billion (earnings grew from $11.2 billion in 2006 to around $14.7 billion in 2016).
 So in the past 10 years, [[Walmart]] has seen a rather mediocre return of about 10% on the capital that it has invested during that time.

 _Note: I’m simply defining total capital invested as the sum of the debt (including capitalized leases) and equity capital less the goodwill (so I’m estimating the tangible capital [[Walmart]] is operating with).
-I’ve previously referenced Joel Greenblatt’s book where he uses a different formula (working capital + net fixed assets), but this is just using a different route to arrive at the same basic figure for tangible capital._
+I’ve previously referenced [[Joel Greenblatt]]’s book where he uses a different formula (working capital + net fixed assets), but this is just using a different route to arrive at the same basic figure for tangible capital._

 _There are numerous ways to calculate both the numerator and denominator in the ROIC calculation, but for now, stay out of the weeds and just focus on the concept: how much cash can be generated from a given amount of capital that is invested in the business?
 That’s really what any business owner would want to know before making any decision to spend money._